derf/Travel-Status-DE-DeutscheBahn/README.md

 ### Installation from CPAN

-Travel::Status::DE::DeutscheBahn releases are published on the Comprehensive Perl Archive Network (CPAN) and can be installed using standard Perl module tools such as `cpanminus`.
+Travel::Status::DE::HAFAS releases are published on the Comprehensive Perl Archive Network (CPAN) and can be installed using standard Perl module tools such as `cpanminus`.